wdmg/yii2-mailer/README.md

     ],

+# Usage
+See the [USECASES.md](https://github.com/wdmg/yii2-mailer/blob/master/USECASES.md) for more details.

 # Routing
 Use the `Module::dashboardNavItems()` method of the module to generate a navigation items list for NavBar, like this: